 How to Make a Vegan Protein Smoothie

 Packed with raw nutritional value and healthy benefits, this supercharged beverage is a great way to start your day.
-Whether you wake with a fitness routine or rise each morning preparing the family ready for work and school, the action-orientated day ahead always begins with how your fuel yourself first thing in the morning.
+Whether you wake with a fitness routine or rise each morning preparing the family for work and school, the day ahead always begins with how you fuel yourself in the morning.
 This means beginning with a nutritional breakfast!
 The quickest and most efficient way to do this is by making up a power protein smoothie.

 Why Choose Plant-Based Protein?